markkurossi/iql/README.md

  - `comma`=*rune*: use *rune* to separate columns
  - `comment`=*rune*: skip lines starting with *rune*

-## Built-in Functions

- - AVG(*expression*): returns the average value of all the values.
-The NULL values are ignored.
- - COUNT(*expression*): returns the count of all the values.
-The NULL values are ignored
- - MAX(*expression*): returns the maximum value of all the values.
-The NULL values are ignored.
- - MIN(*expression*): returns the minimum value of all the values.
-The NULL values are ignored.
- - SUM(Expression): returns the sum of all the values.
-The NULL values are ignored.

 For example, if you input file is as follows:

 ```csv